jghauser/papis-ask/README.md

 ask-embedding = "your-preferred-embedding-model"
 ```

-I've had decent success using "ollama/nomic-embed-text" to create the embeddings locally.
+I've had decent success using "ollama/nomic-embed-text" to create embeddings locally.

 ## Preparation

+Papis-ask assumes various things about the state of your library: it assumes that your pdf files contain text and that metadata is complete and correct.
+There are various scripts in the `contrib` folder that can help you making sure the library is in a good state.
+Create backups and use at your own risk.

-You might want to use the `contrib/ocrpdf.sh` script to OCR all PDFs that are missing embedded texts.
+You might want to use the `ocrpdf.sh` script to OCR all PDFs that are missing embedded texts.
 The script is semi-smart at detecting which PDFs need to be processed and doesn't mess with annotations.

-Create backups and use at your own risk.
+The `editor-author-list.py` and `fix-months.sh` scripts help fix the metadata in your `info.yaml` files.
+The first creates `author_list` and `editor_list` fields from `author` and `editor` fields, respectively.
+The second converts the `month` fields to an integer.
+Additionally, I suggest to use `papis doctor` to make sure the library doesn't contain any errors.
+Files will be indexed even if metadata is missing or false, but such mistakes might impact response quality.

 ## Commands